sider/sider-docs/on-premises/quick-start/README.md

 * Amazon S3
   * Use it for transferring archived source code within Sider.

-If you setup Sider with a different conposition from above, you would need to check each application guide and setup Sider in order to meet the requirement.
+If you setup Sider with a different setup from the above, you would need to check each application's guide and setup Sider in order to meet the requirement.

 ## Setup and Operational Guide
 * [Setup Guide](./setup.md)